Wrockwardine Wood: The Snake

 The area is used by many people, especially those travelling to and from schools and the supermarket in Donnington Wood on the site of a former pit mound known as the Nobby Bank.
 The hilly wooded Cockshutt is nearby.
 Wrekin Council preserved these old industrial places as countryside.

 Education

 Wrockwardine Wood is home of secondary school Telford Priory School, in New Road, created in 2015 from the amalgamation of Wrockwardine Wood Art Academy (founded originally as Wrockwardine Wood Secondary School) and Sutherland Co-operative Academy.

 Notable people

 Champion jockey Sir Gordon Richards (1904-1986) grew up in childhood at Wrockwardine Wood where he lived at 1 The Limes, a row of cottages in Plough Road built on land bought by his mother and still standing.
 He rode helping his parents' pony and trap service to Oakengates station.

+Businessman and MI6 agent Greville Wynne (1919-1990) was born here.